I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iocreatefilespecifydeviceobjecthint.md

 </td>
 </tr>
 </table>

-### -param DeviceObject [in, optional]
+`DeviceObject`

 A pointer to the device object to which the create request is to be sent.
 The device object must be a filter or file system device object in the file system driver stack for the volume on which the file or directory resides.
 This parameter is optional and can be <b>NULL</b>.
 If this parameter is <b>NULL</b>, the request will be sent to the device object at the top of the driver stack.

-## -returns
+## Return Value

 <b>IoCreateFileSpecifyDeviceObjectHint</b> returns STATUS_SUCCESS or an appropriate NTSTATUS value such as one of the following:
 <dl>
 <dt><b>STATUS_INVALID_DEVICE_OBJECT_PARAMETER</b></dt>